How to reuse CAD content and symbols

 How do you reuse elements in a 2D CAD design?

-CAD CONTENT AND SYMBOLSOne of the most productive features of CADD is the ability to reuse drawing content, that is, all of the objects, settings, and other elements that make up a drawing.
+CAD CONTENT AND SYMBOLS One of the most productive features of CADD is the ability to reuse drawing content, that is, all of the objects, settings, and other elements that make up a drawing.
 Drawing contents such as objects and object properties, text and dimension settings, drafting symbols, sheets, and typical drawing details are often duplicated in many different drawings.
 The most basic method of reusing content is to apply commands such as MOVE, COPY, and ROTATE; these allow you to modify or reuse existing objects instead of re-creating or developing new objects.

 File templates, described later in this chapter, are another way to reuse drawing content.
 Customized templates provide an effective way to start each new file using standard settings.
 Another method to reuse drawing content is to seek out data from existing files.
 This is a common requirement when developing related drawings for a specific project or working on similar projects.
 Sharing drawing content is also common when revising drawings and when duplicating standards used by a consultant, vendor, or client.
 Most CADD programs provide several other options that automate the process of sharing drawing content, including reusing pre-drawn symbols and entire drawings.
 Specific CADD applications throughout this textbook provide additional information about reusing content with CADD.